Photo by sylv1rob1 / Shutterstock.com

 Cash-back and coupon websites and apps

-1. iBotta: This app is a frugal favorite, and it’s no wonder why: The app pays you cash back for groceries you need to purchase anyway.
+1. iBotta: This app is a frugal favorite, and it’s no wonder why.
+The app pays you cash back for groceries you need to purchase anyway.

 Here is how it works: First, download the iBotta app.
-Then, look for deals on popular products.
+Then, look there for deals on popular products.
 Once you find a deal you like, qualify for the offer by performing a simple activity, such as watching a video or filling out a survey.

 Then, go to an eligible store — including Walmart, Target and many major grocery chains and drugstores — and purchase the item.
 After you have done so, take a picture of the receipt and you will be credited.